 I removed the elastic band from my hair as I often did before going to sleep, stretched it around my wrist, and began running my fingers through my hair as I watched the fire and rearranged the locks near my forehead so it wouldn’t hold the tight shape from the band.
 The day’s toll on my hair could always be felt by the number of tangles and as I’d reach a snarl, I’d work it out slowly.
 I could retrieve my brush from my tent, but besides not wanting to walk away (I certainly didn’t want him to think I was vain or shallow), I often toyed with my hair this way when reading or watching television, or even driving, and for now, it allowed me to pass time quietly.
-If I were in a movie, he would likewise run his fingers through my hair.
+If I were in a movie, he would likewise reach over and run his fingers through my hair.
 That didn’t happen.

 “I recall there being cobbler.”